 A continuum of challenges

-The trans-Alaska pipeline transformed Alaska’s economy and strengthened the nation’s energy infrastructure.
-The pipeline today transports some eight percent of the nation’s domestic crude production and remains the backbone of Alaska’s economy, delivering about 90 percent of unrestricted general fund revenue.
+The Trans Alaska Pipeline System (TAPS) transformed Alaska’s economy and strengthened the nation’s energy infrastructure.
+Today, TAPS transports 5 percent of the nation’s domestic crude production and remains the backbone of Alaska’s economy, delivering more than 70 percent of the state’s unrestricted general fund revenue.

 Less oil means slower-moving oil.
-Slower oil means colder oil.
+Slower-moving oil means colder oil.
 And the slower and colder the oil, the more complicated the challenges for Alyeska Pipeline Service Company, the pipeline’s operator.

 The pipeline today

-Transitional fix: more heat, more pigs
+Transitional fix: More heat, more pigs